ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 Scale up the SQ-LNS for 6 month+ from 0% at baseline to 90%.
 The SQ-LNS intervention will decrease the **incidence rate of MAM** (i2), without affecting duration (assumption).
 This is expected to further decrease the prevalence of MAM and SAM.

 **Alternative scenario 3**
-Scale up of LBWSG interventions from baseline coverage % to 90%.
+Scale up of LBWSG interventions from baseline coverage % (TBD) to 90%.

 **Alternative scenario 4**
-Scale-up of vicious cycle interventions (breast-feeding) from baseline coverag % to 90%.
+Scale-up of vicious cycle interventions (breast-feeding) from baseline coverage % (TBD) to 90%.

 .. note::